v6d-io/v6d/README.rst

 1. **In-memory** distributed data sharing in a **zero-copy** fashion to avoid introducing extra I/O costs by exploiting a shared memory manager derived from plasma.

-2. Built-in **out-of-box high-level** abstraction to share the distributed data with complex structures (e.g., distributed graphs) with nearly zero extra development cost, while the transformation costs are eliminated.
+2. Built-in **out-of-the-box high-level** abstraction to share the distributed data with complex structures (e.g., distributed graphs) with nearly zero extra development cost, while the transformation costs are eliminated.